foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <a id="C31" href="#C31">C31.</a> Scroll down to **Boot Volume**.

-<a id="C32" href="#C32">C32.</a> Optionally, :ballot_box_with_check:`check` the **Specify a custom boot volume size** option and enter `100` in the **Boot volume size (GB)** box that appears.
+<a id="C32" href="#C32">C32.</a> Optionally, :ballot_box_with_check:`check` the **Specify a custom boot volume size** option and enter up to `200` in the **Boot volume size (GB)** box that appears.
 >Leaving the default boot volume size will provide you with roughly 40GB of storage for Foundry, which is usually more than enough for even the most asset-heavy campaigns. {.is-info}

->By specifying a larger Boot Volume you will be able to have roughly 90GB of storage for Foundry assets.
-However, doing so will prevent the use of the second Compute VM instance that is provided with the Always Free Tier (not used in this guide).
+>By specifying a larger Boot Volume you will be able to have up to roughly 190GB of storage for Foundry assets.
+However, doing so will prevent the use of multiple Compute VM instances that are provided with the Always Free Tier (not used in this guide).
 Think carefully about your desired future usage for the Always Free Tier before making this change. {.is-warning}

 <a id="C33" href="#C33">C33.</a>  All other options should be left at default.
 Click **Create**.
->If you receive an `Out of capacity for shape VM.Standard.E2.1.Micro in availability domain` error, then there are no more Always Free Tier instances available at the moment.
+>If you receive an `Out of capacity for shape VM.Standard.A1.Flex in availability domain` error, then there are no more Always Free Tier instances available at the moment.
 According to the [FAQ](https://www.oracle.com/cloud/free/faq.html), more should become available within a few days.
 Check back regularly to see when they become available. {.is-info}

 <a id="C34" href="#C34">C34.</a>  Once the large yellow square changes from <span style="color:goldenrod">**Provisioning**</span> to <span style="color:green">**Running**</span>, the instance is ready to be used.